Interview Question: "How Do You Feel About Working in a Team Environment?"

-When answering the question, you should use the use the STAR interview response technique:
+When answering the question, you can use the STAR interview response technique:

 - Situation: Describe the context or situation.
 Explain where and when you worked in this particular team setting.

-- Action: Describe the actions you took to complete the teamwork or solve the particular problem.
+- Action: Describe the actions you took to complete the teamwork or solve the problem.

 - Result: Finally, explain the result of the actions taken.
 Emphasize what your team accomplished, or what you learned.